 The QBI Lab has also participated in a number of phase I clinical trials of anti- angiogeneic and antivascular agents using DCE-MRI in the quantification of tumour microvascular function.

-I am Founder and CEO of a University of Manchester spin out company, Bioxydyn Limited.
+I am Founder of a University of Manchester spin out company, Bioxydyn Limited.
 The company is developing new diagnostic imaging tools for lung diseases and provides an advanced imaging biomarkers contract research service.